dbos-inc/dbos-docs/docs/cloud-tutorials/interactive-timetravel.md

 You can run any `SELECT` statement on the database to query its state as of the timestamp you chose.
 Statements that modify schemas or data (`INSERT`, `UPDATE`, `DROP TABLE`, etc.) will not have any effect.
-At any time, you can run `DBOS TS <timestamp>` again to travel to a different time.
+At any time, you can run `DBOS TS <timestamp>;` again to travel to a different time.
-You can also run `DBOS SNAPSHOT RESET` to return to the present time.
+You can also run `DBOS SNAPSHOT RESET;` to return to the present time.